Tropical Storm Bret is expected to smack into eastern Caribbean islands Thursday with heavy rain and winds - KESQ

 Tropical storm conditions – winds of at least 39 mph – are expected to begin in parts of the area by Thursday afternoon, the center said.

-Tropical storm warnings are in effect for St. Lucia, Martinique and Dominica.
+A hurricane watch has been issued in St. Lucia and tropical storm warnings are in effect for Martinique and Dominica.
 Tropical storm watches are also in effect for Barbados and St. Vincent and the Grenadines.

 Through Saturday, the storm could bring 3 to 6 inches of rain to parts of the eastern Caribbean stretching from Guadeloupe to Barbados and St. Vincent and the Grenadines, the hurricane center said.
 Some areas could see as many as 10 inches of rain.